Certified dimension reduction in nonlinear Bayesian inverse problems: Dimension reduction for the approximation of high-dimensional distributions

 for all $\xi_\perp\in\mathbb{R}^{d-r}$ and any $x\in\mathbb{R}^d$, with the convention $p_\perp(\xi_\perp| P_r x ) =0$ whenever the denominator of \eqref{eq:defCondDensity} is zero.
 Then, for any measurable function $f$, the conditional expectation $\mathbb{E}_\mu(f|\sigma(P_r))$ can be written as

 \end{proposition}

 We conclude this section with a remarkable property of the conditional expectation $\mathbb{E}_\mu(f|\sigma(P_r))$.
 Let $Q_r$ be any projector whose kernel is the same as that of $P_r$.
-Then the relations $P_r = P_r \circ Q_r$ and $Q_r = Q_r \circ P_r$ hold; see, for instance, the proof of Proposition 2.2 in \cite{zahm2018gradient}.
+Then the relations $P_r = P_r \circ Q_r$ and $Q_r = Q_r \circ P_r$ hold; see, for instance, the proof of Proposition 2.2 in \cite{zahm2020gradient}.
 Then Lemma \ref{cor:Doob} ensures that any $\sigma(P_r)$-measurable function is $\sigma(Q_r)$-measurable and vice-versa.
 In other words, being $\sigma(P_r)$-measurable or $\sigma(Q_r)$-measurable are equivalent such that, by definition of the conditional expectation \eqref{eq:CondExp_VarForm}, we have

 In other words, the conditional expectation $\mathbb{E}_\mu(f|\sigma(P_r))$ is invariant with respect to the image of $P_r$---so that the error $\Dkl( \nu || \nu_r^* )$, seen as a function of the projector $P_r$, is actually only a function of $\text{Ker}(P_r)$.
 In the context of Bayesian inference, this property means that when the optimal profile function $g^*$ is used in \eqref{eq:nuTilde}, the important feature of $P_r$ to be discovered is its kernel, and not its image.
-Thus reducing the dimension of a Bayesian inverse problem consists in identifying the subspace $\text{Ker}(P_r)$ on which the data are \textit{not} informative.
+Thus reducing the dimension of a Bayesian inverse problem consists in identifying the subspace $\text{Ker}(P_r)$ on which the data are \textit{not informative}, meaning the subspace where the data do not modify the prior knowledge one has about the parameter.